 Multiflora Rose Removal

 Mutiflora rose will have pretty white blooms and an abundance of them.
-So if you have a rosebush that used to have totally differently shaped blooms/flares and they have also now changed to white on uncharacteristically (as to what the desired rose was) unruly canes, you may now have to deal with multiflora rose.
+So if you have a rosebush that used to have totally differently shaped blooms/flares and they have now changed to white on uncharacteristically (as to what the desired rose was) unruly canes, you may now have to deal with multiflora rose.

 Depending on how long multiflora has had to establish in your garden or landscape, managing multiflora roses in the landscape can be a seriously long one that requires full attention.
 As mentioned, methods for the control of multiflora rose typically include digging the bush out, getting as much root system as possible and burn it if you can in your area.

 For more multiflora rose information and control, your local extension office may be of help.
+Note: Chemical control should only be used as a last resort, as organic approaches are more environmentally friendly.